philbowles/PangolinMQTT/README.md

 ## 4 Stability

-## Executive Summary

 Pangolin is "alpha" so *of course* it is likely to contain bugs.
 What *can* be said though is that whatever yet-to-be-found bugs it may still contain, even at this first release it does *not* contain the bug that causes `AsyncMqttClient` to regularly (but at random) enter a disconnect/reconnect cycle - which is *so* common it will be referred to from now as "DCX/CNX".
-[Read more](docs/bugs.md)

-Neither does it contain any of the bugs in `AsyncMqttClient` described [here](docs/bugs.md).
+Neither does it contain the bug which prevents AsyncMqttClient from totally failing to implement QoS1 and 2, nor any of the other 16 fatal bugs in AsyncMqttClient [listed here](docs/bugs.md)

-## 5 (not shown) Far less bugs

-Read a detailed analysis - with supporting evidence - of [12 fatal bugs in AsyncMqtt](docs/bugs.md) and how Pangolin avoids them